maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   ![WINXP ISO in VM](images/vmxp-5set-cd.png)

-- Then we "turn on": start the virtual machine.
+- Then we "turn on" (start) the virtual machine.
   It took me only 15 minutes to install WinXP:

   - Acknowledge setup (it wipes the harddisk, but our virtual haddisk is still empty)